ijdoe/camsur-bmad/docs/07-project-management/provincial-rollout-plan.md

 This document outlines the strategic, three-phase implementation plan for the province-wide rollout of the **LINGKOD Emergency Command Platform** in Camarines Sur.
 This plan provides a clear roadmap for the full-scale deployment of the platform, moving from a validated pilot to a comprehensive, province-wide intelligence and early-warning system.

-The objective is to systematically build, validate, and scale the platform's core modules—from the **Threat Analysis Engine** to the **Last-Mile Communication Hub**—to ensure maximum impact and a successful partnership with the Provincial Government.
+The objective is to systematically build, validate, and scale the platform's core modules—from the **Insight Generation Engine** to the **Last-Mile Communication Hub**—to ensure maximum impact and a successful partnership with the Provincial Government.

 The timeline and resource estimates are based on a project start date of **January 2026**.